 Did you know that 10,000 Americans who were born between 1946 and 1964 – i.e. Baby Boomers – retire each and every day?
 If you are among that number of recent or soon-to-be retirees, you may be concerned about your finances.
 Particularly of concern may be the high costs of health care, and how to manage those expenses even during this stage of life, when their health conditions may be increasing or worsening.

-Today we’re discussing some clever ways to save on the costs of staying well!
-We’ll also look at a couple of options for financing a major health crisis, such as a hospitalization.
+Today we’re discussing some clever ways to save on the costs of staying well and saving money on prescriptions.
+We’ll also look at a couple of options for financing a major health crisis, such as a hospitalisation.

 Become Friendly with Your Pharmacist

 Believe it or not, paying out-of-pocket for prescription medication could actually be cheaper than using your insurance.
 Find out by asking at your pharmacy counter about the out-of-pocket cost of your medications would be, then compare them to your copay.
 You might be pleasantly surprised!